Plan B for PANS

 The more you log — what's failing, what's working — the faster Minta sees your kid's patterns and the path out.

-Make this your trusted advisor while you're waiting six weeks for the next intake appointment — or when the $2,000 half-hour consult isn't an option.
+Make this your trusted advisor while you're waiting six weeks for the next intake appointment — or when the $2,000 half-hour specialist consult isn't an option.
+Your free Synthesis is the path that always is.
 Every log adds to your kid's picture and the library that helps the next family.
 Use it.
 Share it.
 Come back.

 Start your intake →